audrey-b/BUGSnet/README.md

 # How to get started with BUGSnet

+- Download the BUGSnet package in the form of a compressed folder (e.g. .tar.gz)

 - Install JAGS.

-- Install the devtools package in R.

-- Then, in R, type
+- In R, type

-library(devtools)

-install_github("audrey-b/BUGSnet")
+install.packages("C:/path/BUGSnet_0.0.1.tar.gz", repos = NULL, type = "source") where you replace "C:/path/BUGSnet_0.0.1.tar.gz" with the correct path to the package on your device

 - You are all set.